pieradri/xps_electrolyte_project/0211_benchmark/README.md

 The "*scf_converged.gbw*" should be a copy of the *.gbw* produced by the previous SCF calculation.

 The *IonizeAlpha* is the number of the orbital which will be ionized.
-In order to choose this value, look at the orbitals composition printed in the output of the original SCF calculation:
+In order to choose this value, look at the orbitals composition printed in the output of the original (non ionized!)
+SCF calculation:
 <pre>
 ------------------------------------------
 LOEWDIN REDUCED ORBITAL POPULATIONS PER MO